S. Korea Investigators Seek Arrest Warrant For President Yoon Over Martial Law - UrduPoint

 "The Joint Investigation Headquarters filed an arrest warrant for President Yoon Suk Yeol with the Seoul Western District Court", said the probe team in a statement.

-The application by investigators marks the first attempt to forcibly detain a sitting president in the country's constitutional history.
+The application by investigators marks the first attempt in the country's history to forcibly detain a president before the impeachment procedure is complete.

-Yoon was stripped of his presidential duties by parliament over his short-lived martial law declaration this month.
-A constitutional court ruling is pending on whether to confirm the impeachment.

-Yoon's dramatic action plunged South Korea into its worst political crisis in decades.

 Recent Stories